nyfair/mpv-win64/README.md

 - [ACNet](https://github.com/TianZerL/ACNetGLSL/releases)

 ## How to Compile
-Forks this repo and build these packages by Github Action
+Fork this repo and build these packages by Github Action
 **NOTICE**
-Don't build it on your personal msys2 environment unless it was in sandbox, these shitty script will spoil your whole weekend!
+Don't build it on your personal msys2 environment unless it was in sandbox, these shitty scripts will spoil your whole weekend!

 ## Detail
 The FFmpeg and MPV library were built with the following libraries